Zhang Xueming: Biography

 Zhang Xueming was the second son of Zhang Zuolin; like his father, Xueming was also born in Haicheng.
-Xueming was a full brother of the famed "Young Marshal", Chang Hsüeh-liang (Zhang Xueliang).
+Xueming was a full brother of the famed "Young Marshal", Zhang Xueliang.

 In 1928, Zhang studied at the Japanese Infantry Training School, returning in 1929, when he began to work for the Northeastern Army.
 By October 1930, during the Central Plains War, he, with the support of Chiang Kai-shek and the recommendation of Kuomintang (KMT) elder Wu Tiecheng, became the police chief in Tianjin.
 In April 1931, he became the mayor of Tianjin.

 Within a few months, amid the backdrop of the Japanese invasion of Manchuria, Tianjin was wracked with disorder and riot, which was not helped by the presence of the Tianjin concessions, which included, among the four major concessions, a concession to Japan, which just happened to be the one closest to the areas of the city inhabited by the Chinese.
 Given the significant disorder, Zhang was forced to declare martial law again and again.

 November 1931 proved a critical month for him: numerous riots, disorders, and fighting broke out, on the ninth, the eleventh, and the twenty-sixth; time and again, the Japanese shelled the city.
 On the ninth, the Japanese fomented a mob that attacked Chinese police, shelled the city, and left four dead.
 The clash of the eleventh included declarations of martial law as far as Beijing and Shanghai, the seizure of Nankai University by armed rebels, the shelling of schools by the Japanese, and calls for war; the clean-up lasted until the fifteenth, during which Zhang offered money and pardons to all those who surrendered their arms.
 Finally, on the evening of November 26, rioters and irregulars, including Chinese gendarmes, likely under the command of Mayor Zhang, attacked the Japanese and Italian concessions, prompting shells from both, protests from the Japanese, and martial law in all the concessions; the fighting raged for days before ending by agreement on the 30th, leaving at least eighteen dead.
 After protests from the Japanese minister, the Nanjing government reacted with compromise and concessions, forcing the resignation of Zhang Xueming on December 6.
 He then left China to study abroad.